bzareva/star-wars-universe-0.1/README.md

 - **_get_youngest_jedi [planet_name] [jedi_rank]:_**<br/>
-Brings out the youngest Jedi inhabiting the given planet and has the corresponding rank (if they are more than one, to display the first on alphabetical order if none will be displayed appropriate message).<br/>
+Brings out the youngest Jedi inhabiting the given planet and has the corresponding rank (_if they are more than one, to display the first on alphabetical order if none will be displayed appropriate message_).<br/>

 - **_get_most_used_saber_color [planet_name] [jedi_rank]:_**<br/>
 Returns the most common color to light sword in the given rank of the respective planet.<br/>

 - **_get_most_used_saber_color [planet_name]:_**<br/>
-Returns the most common color to light sword planet that enjoys at least one GRAND_MASTER.<br/>
+Returns the most common color to light sword planet that enjoys at least one _GRAND_MASTER_.<br/>

 - **_print [planet_name]:_**<br/>
-Displays the name of the planet appropriately and the Jedi inhabiting it, sorted first in ascending order by rank, then by second key - lexicographically by name.<br/>
+Displays the name of the planet appropriately and the Jedi inhabiting it, _sorted first in ascending order by rank, then by second key - lexicographically by name_.<br/>

 - **_print [jedi_name]:_**<br/>
 Displays the information for the Jedi, as well as which planet it currently inhabits.<br/>

 - **_[planet_name] + [planet_name]:_**<br/>
-Displays the screen in assorted form (lexicographically) information about the inhabitants the two Jedi planets.<br/>
+Displays the screen in assorted form (_lexicographically_) information about the inhabitants the two Jedi planets.<br/>

 Vankata also wanted to be able to keep the information he had entered in your program for later and be able to reload it.
-That is, the program must store information the planets and the Jedi inhabiting them in a file and to support the commands for working with files described in the Working with the command line section.
+That is, the program must store information the planets and the Jedi inhabiting them _in a file_ and to support the commands for working with files described in the Working with the _command line section.
-All commands are in lowercase Latin letters, and the arguments are separated by one interval.<br/>
+All commands are in lowercase Latin letters, and the arguments are separated by one interval_.<br/>